pyocd/pyOCD/README.md

 How to install libusb depends on your OS:

 - macOS: use Homebrew: `brew install libusb`
-- Linux: should already be installed.
+- Linux and BSD: should already be installed.
 - Windows: download libusb from [libusb.info](https://libusb.info/) and place the .dll file in your Python installation folder next to python.exe.
 Make sure to use the same 32- or 64-bit architecture as your Python installation.
 The latest release is [available on GitHub](https://github.com/libusb/libusb/releases);